Diane Morgan

-Diane Morgan (born 5 October 1975) is an English actress, comedian, television presenter, and writer.
-She is best known for playing Philomena Cunk on Charlie Brooker's Weekly Wipe and in other mockumentaries, as Liz in the BBC Two sitcom Motherland, and Kath in the Netflix dark comedy series After Life.
-She also wrote and starred in the BBC Two comedy series Mandy.
+Diane Morgan (born 5 October 1975) is an English actress, comedian and writer.
+She is notable for portraying Philomena Cunk on the review programme Charlie Brooker's Weekly Wipe (2013–2020), the mockumentary series Cunk on Britain (2018), Cunk on Earth (2022), and the extended special Cunk on Life (2024).

+She also played Liz on the BBC Two sitcom Motherland (2016–2022) and Kath in the Netflix dark comedy series After Life (2019–2022), as well as writing and starring in the BBC Two comedy series Mandy (2019–present).

 Early life

-Morgan was born in Bolton, Greater Manchester, on 5 October 1975, daughter of a physiotherapist and a stay-at-home mother; she has one brother.
-She grew up in nearby Farnworth and Kearsley, and attended George Tomlinson School in Kearsley.
-When she was 20, she studied at the East 15 Acting School in Loughton.
-She said in a 2020 interview, "There were a few actors on [my father]'s side of the family: Julie Goodyear, Frank Finlay and Jack Wild.
+Morgan was born in Farnworth, Greater Manchester on 5 October 1975, to Peter, a physiotherapist, and Eirwen (née Roderick), a stay-at-home mother; they married in 1968.
+She has one elder brother Stephen born in 1969.
+She grew up in Farnworth and Kearsley and attended George Tomlinson School in Kearsley.
+When she was 20, she studied at the East 15 Acting School in Loughton, Essex.
+She said in an August 2020 interview: "There were a few actors on my father's side of the family: Julie Goodyear, Frank Finlay and Jack Wild.
 What a dynasty.
 We're like the Redgraves.
 Julie's got a touch of the Mandys, actually.
 Maybe I could cast her as Mandy's mum."

 Career

-Morgan had a small part as Dawn in Peter Kay's Phoenix Nights before a spell working various jobs, including as a dental assistant, a telemarketer, a potato peeler at a chip shop, selling Avon, and boxing up worming tablets in a factory.
-She subsequently made her first attempt at stand-up comedy.
-She was placed second in the Hackney Empire New Act of the Year award in 2006 and as runner-up in the 2006 Funny Women Awards.
+Morgan had a small acting role as Dawn in Peter Kay's Phoenix Nights, before taking various other jobs, including as a dental assistant, a telemarketer, a potato peeler at a chip shop, selling Avon, and boxing up worming tablets in a factory.
+She subsequently made her first attempt at stand-up comedy at age 30.
+She was placed second in the Hackney Empire New Act of the Year award in 2006, and as runner-up in the 2006 Funny Women Awards.

 Morgan and Joe Wilkinson later formed a sketch comedy duo called Two Episodes of Mash.
 From 2008, they performed at the Edinburgh Festival Fringe for three consecutive years, and in 2010, they appeared on Robert Webb's satirical news show Robert's Web.
-In 2012 the act completed its second BBC radio series (co-starring David O'Doherty), and appeared in BBC Three's Live at the Electric.

-In 2012, she appeared in Him & Her, which features Wilkinson, and in 2013, she played Nicola in the TV series Pat & Cabbage.
-In 2014, she made an appearance in the TV series Utopia, as Tess, and in 2015, she appeared in two episodes of Drunk History.
+In 2012, the act completed its second BBC radio series (co-starring David O'Doherty), and appeared in BBC Three's Live at the Electric.
+In the same year, she appeared in Him & Her, which featured Wilkinson, and in 2013, she played Nicola in the TV series Pat & Cabbage.
+In 2014, she made an appearance in the Channel 4 TV series Utopia, as Tess.

+In 2015, she appeared in two episodes of Drunk History.
+She was on Mock the Week in 2010 and 2011.
+She appeared on Would I Lie to You? filmed on 13 May 2016 and 19 May 2018.
+She was a guest on Have I Got News For You in April 2015 and April 2016, and hosted Have I Got News For You in May 2023.

+In August 2025, Morgan was announced as a contestant on the second series of LOL: Last One Laughing UK.